 - Bleeding disorders such as Von Willebrand disease

 - Polycystic ovary syndrome.

-The most common symptoms of heavy periods include:
+The most common symptoms of heavy periods include the following:

-- Soaking 1 or more tampons or pads every hour for many consecutive hours
+- Soaking one or more tampons or pads every hour for many consecutive hours

 - Doubling up on pads